 While talking about past events, many people can be found confused between past and last.
 Contrary to what many believe, past and last cannot be used interchangeably.
-They are used to describe different conditions of an event with regards to a particular period or phase of time.
+They are used to describe different conditions of an event with regard to a particular period or phase of time.

 Let’s take a look at the following examples.

-I’ve been waiting for you for the last two hours. (incorrect)
+- I’ve been waiting for you for the last two hours. (incorrect)

-I’ve been waiting for you for the past two hours. (correct)
+- I’ve been waiting for you for the past two hours. (correct)

 But look at the following examples.

-Although he started off really slow, he managed to catch up with the goal in the last three sessions. (not past three sessions)
+- Although he started off really slow, he managed to catch up with the goal in the last three sessions. (not past three sessions)

 Last: We use last when we want to talk about a period of time which is the final phase of a certain activity or event.

-So, if you’re talking about waiting for someone (as shown in the examples above), it’s correct to use past two hours since you mean the period (two hours) that has just gone by.
+So, if you’re talking about waiting for someone (as shown in the examples above), it’s correct to use the past two hours since you mean the period (two hours) that has just gone by.

-You cannot use last two hours since it’s not a phase of any event.
+You cannot use the last two hours since it’s not a phase of any event.
 In fact, the only event here is waiting for two hours.
 In other words, those two hours are the period of time which has just gone by waiting for your friend.

 Some more examples…